janhaviC/Quantum-Evolution-with-Measurement-and-Reset/README.md

 Our solution is based on Grover and when we entangle the auxilary with `control bit` and apply X based on yi value on auxilary, we are able to amplify probability of the desired state.

+#### The writeup can be found [here](%5BFinal%5DQuantum%20Evolution%20with%20Measurement%20and%20Reset_%20Wells%20Fargo.pdf)
 We have divided the files in four sections.
-The writeup can be found [here](%5BFinal%5DQuantum%20Evolution%20with%20Measurement%20and%20Reset_%20Wells%20Fargo.pdf)

 ## Section1: Basic Implementation